PalouseDH/symposium/2019/day-4.md

 ## Morning

+Follow along with the day's activities using [Text as Data](https://owikle.github.io/text-as-data/) workshop site

 - Overview of text as data
     - Finding and preparing text for analysis
     - Text repositories and OCR